shoyer/cyordereddict/README.rst

     subclassing: everything else passes the ``collections.OrderedDict`` test suite.
-We based the Cython code directly on the Python standard library, and thus use separate code bases for Python 2 and 3, specifically to reduce the potential for introducing new bugs.
+We based the Cython code directly on the Python standard library, and thus use separate code bases for Python 2 and 3, specifically to reduce the potential for introducing new bugs or performance regressions.

 License:
     MIT.
 Based on the Python standard library, which is under the Python